Maximising your contract revenue means two things:

 Before making applications:

-- Make sure you know what you are worth.
+- Ask yourself the question “What should my contractor rate be?”.
+It’s important that you know what you are worth.
 Ask around.

 - If your sales and negotiation skills are almost non existent, then read a basic book to get some advice.
 Knowing the basics of sales can help you get that higher rate.